Summary:

 The reasons are tenfold.
 One could argue that there are many more reasons.

-• The growth of government, Non-government entities (NGOs), institutions, and contractors has made it into a giant creature that represents itself only as a monopoly, not the people.
+- The growth of government, Non-Governmental entities (NGOs), institutions, and contractors has created a giant entity that represents itself as a monopoly, not the people.

-• The corrupt deep state (establishment) is fighting against all changes, which lessens its power and transfers power back to the people.
+- The corrupt deep state (establishment) is fighting against all changes, which lessen its power and transfer power back to the people.

-• Excessive power and authority of local, state, and federal governments thwarts productive enterprise.
+- The excessive power and authority of local, state, and federal governments hinder productive enterprise.

-• The ability of the government to create fiat money out of thin air and inject it into the economic system is a significant issue.
-Fiat money is a currency a government has declared legal tender, but a physical commodity does not back it.
+- The government’s ability to create fiat money out of thin air and inject it into the economy is a significant concern.
+Fiat money is a currency that a government has declared legal tender, but it does not have a physical commodity backing it.
 This practice leads to the creation of debt without corresponding productive enterprise or the creation of goods and services, essentially devaluing the currency and burdening taxpayers.